-This document explicates the guidelines for the submission of a project proposal within the KWF Kankerbestrijding (KWF) programme Research & Implementation (in Dutch: Programma Onderzoek en Implementatie, PO&I).
+This document explicates the guidelines for the submission of a project proposal within the KWF Kankerbestrijding (KWF).
 It provides practical information on the registration in the Grant Management System (KWF GMS, see https://gms.kwf.nl/).
 It explains the different funding types, conditions and research phases under which you can submit.
 Furthermore, it guides you through the actual submission of a project proposal form and the applicable fields in KWF GMS.
 Lastly, it describes the reviewing process and explains the criteria that are used to review a project proposal.